redis/redis-doc/commands/sinter.md

 set and M the number of sets_

 Return the members of a set resulting from the intersection of all the sets hold at the specified keys.
-Like in LRANGE the result is sent to the client as a multi-bulk reply (see the protocol specification for more information).
-If just a single key is specified, then this command produces the same result as SMEMBERS.
-Actually SMEMBERS is just syntax sugar for SINTERSECT.
+Like in `LRANGE` the result is sent to the client as a multi-bulk reply (see the protocol specification for more information).
+If just a single key is specified, then this command produces the same result as `SMEMBERS`.
+Actually `SMEMBERS` is just syntax sugar for SINTERSECT.

 Non existing keys are considered like empty sets, so if one of the keys is